Brydzzz/Slides-To-Markdown/README.md

 # Slides To Markdown 0.1

-Simple tool that can create a markdown note template from a pdf file
+A simple tool that converts PDF slides into a markdown note template.

 <img alt="logo" src="assets/logo.png" height=100 width=100>